 The Cas Cay/Mangrove Lagoon Marine Reserve & Wildlife Sanctuary is located on the south side of St. Thomas.
 It is an area of exceptional natural beauty, where mangrove trees provide homes for an assortment of animal life both above and beneath the waterline.

-It had been more than a decade since I had explored the lagoon.
+It had been more than a few years since I had explored the lagoon.
 Now here I was at the V.I.
 Ecotours office listening to one of their guides, Frank, give a pre-tour talk on what to expect.
 I was getting ready to do their Kayak, Hike & Snorkel Adventure Tour.
 A few weeks earlier I had been driving by their office when a gorgeous snowy egret in the mangroves caught my eye.
-I questioned myself on why I had let so many years pass since I had done a tour of the lagoon.
+I questioned myself on why I had let so much time pass since I had done a tour of the lagoon.
 By the end of the day I had contacted V.I.
 Ecotours, the only outfit that takes visitors into the reserve, and booked a trip!

 As soon as the intro-talk was over everyone heads down to the waters edge, climbs into a kayak and off we go.
 Paddling along through the calm, clear water my eyes move from scanning for critters swimming below to searching the tree tops for feathered friends.
 We stop to admire a magnificent frigate bird soaring above us while Frank provides information about bird life in the lagoon and on other animals.
-Then we continue kayaking to Cas Cay.

 V.I.
 Ecotours offers a few different tour options for the lagoon.
-The tours that include hiking stop at Cas Cay.
+The tours include a hiking stop at Cas Cay.
 It’s a 15-acre island; home to a variety of plant and animal life.
 On the small, pristine island we hike along dirt trails and a coral-rubble shoreline to a tidal pool.
 The pool is framed by interesting volcanic cliffs and contains snails and small fish.
 It is here that many of my fellow tour-mates appear to be most intrigued by the animal and plant life they had seen so far.
 They ask a variety of questions and busily snap photos of the rocks, the water, the view and themselves.

 We head back to the shore where we had left our kayaks.
-It was time to don our snorkel gear!
+It was time to put on our snorkel gear!
 While I had visited the lagoon before I had never snorkeled there, so I was really looking forward to this part of the tour.
 I head into the water, and wasn’t disappointed.
 The long prop-roots of the mangroves are like support beams for the tree.
 Each tree puts down dozens of these roots and they form a cavernous tangle; the perfect place for small fish to hide from big fish!
-Peeking and peering through the roots I am able to view cute little butterfly fish, young snappers, small pufferfish and other juvenile fish.
+Looking and peering through the roots I am able to view cute little butterfly fish, young snappers, small pufferfish and other juvenile fish.
 Mangrove roots serve as a fish nursery!

 When we arrived at Cas Cay the guide of the previous tour had mentioned to Frank that there was a lionfish in the area.
 Frank asked us all to keep an eye out while snorkeling so they could mark the lionfish’s current location.
 Lionfish are a non-native, invasive species and a serious threat to our local reefs.